 - Easy to manage.
 These loans usually have no additional payments or redraw facilities, which means that you will not have to think about doing many things during the fixed period.
 In addition, repayments do not change, meaning that you get more control over how much you pay and are therefore able to plan in advance.

 - Stability.
-Having a fixed rate mortgage gives you more stability than variable rate loans.
-Should the RBNZ raise interest rates, you will not have to worry about paying more and you could even end up paying less on your mortgage than on a variable rate loan.
+Having a fixed rate mortgage gives you more stability than floating rate loans.
+Should the RBNZ raise interest rates, you will not have to worry about paying more and you could even end up paying less on your mortgage than on a floating rate loan.